elpozewaunig/8A-ThingsToDo/README.md

 # 7A ThingsToDo

 This is the source code for running an Apache Server to provide an overview and help coordinate workload for students of class 7A during the Coronavirus break.
-It features a dynamically generated table tailored to the respective users subjects, the possibility to store progress on the server and also some more goodies, such as a conference calender.
+It features a dynamically generated table tailored to the respective users subjects, the possibility to store progress on the server and also some more goodies, such as a conference calendar.
 For the time being it is specifically tailored to this usecase, but it can easily be customized to more general situations.

 ## Installation
 Check out [``INSTALL.md``](INSTALL.md) to find out how to install this project.